mpanighetti/dnd5e-spells/spell-options/reincarnate.md

 | 93-94 |   Warforged  |
 | 95-96 |   Yuan-ti    |
 | 97-100| Reroll on this table and take the new result. |

+[^🧌]: The Giant Ancestry option was added in the _2024 Player's Handbook_.
+In terms of species traits, a Stone Giant Goliath is equivalent to a Goliath in _Mordenkainen Presents: Monsters of the Multiverse_.

 ### Aasimar
 | d4 |     Ancestry      |